Instagram captions are effective (and important) because they give greater context to a photo, video, or Reel.

 What is the Best Instagram Caption Length in 2022?

 One of the biggest trends to hit Instagram in 2021 was creators and brands tapping into the power of long-form captions to engage and connect with their followers – and we expect this trend to continue in 2022.

 But just how much are Instagram captions growing?

 Well, according to research by Fohr, the average caption length has more than doubled since 2016.

-And in 2021, our feeds will be filled with an average caption length of 405 characters — which averages out to be 65-70 words!
+And in 2022, we predict our feeds will be filled with an even longer caption length – much like mini-blog posts:

 Not sure what that looks like?
-Check out Sarah Nicole Landry from @thebirdspapaya.
-Her highly descriptive captions often clock in at 100 words or more.
+Sarah Nicole Landry's highly descriptive captions often clock in at 100 words or more.

 A higher engagement rate not only means that your content is hitting the mark with your audience, but it also helps with its overall discoverability.